alexcu2718/fdf/README.md

 3.Free/Open/Net/Dragonfly BSD 64bit                             (Ok, it compiles on these platforms but only tested on freebsd+openbsd.)

-4.Works on big endian systems, tested on PPC64 (took a while to get it working)
+4.Works on big endian systems, tested on PPC64 (took 20 minutes to compile....)

 ## Installation